Democratic Republic of the CongoOfficial Name: Democratic Republic of the Congo

 Fax: +(243) 81-556-0169

-The Democratic Republic of the Congo (Congo-Kinshasa) (DRC), located in central Africa, is the second largest country on the continent.
+The Democratic Republic of the Congo (a.k.a.
+DRC or Congo-Kinshasa,), located in central Africa, is the second largest country on the continent.
 The capital is Kinshasa.
 French is the official language.
 The country endured more than a decade of civil war that ended in 2003, but still faces continuing violence from armed groups, political instability, and extreme poverty.
-Read the Department of State’s Fact Sheet on the Democratic Republic of the Congo (DRC) for additional information on U.S.-Democratic Republic of the Congo relations.
+Read the Department of State’s Fact Sheet on the Democratic Republic of the Congo (DRC) for additional information on U.S. - Democratic Republic of the Congo relations.

 Entry, Exit & Visa Requirements

-All journalists working in the DRC must obtain permission from the Congolese Ministry of Information in Kinshasa.
-The U.S. Embassy recommends that journalists enter the DRC via Kinshasa.
-Visitors who wish to travel to any mining areas must first obtain government approval from the appropriate government agencies or ministries, a cumbersome and often time-consuming process.
+All journalists working in the DRC must obtain permission from the Congolese Ministry of Information in Kinshasa and should enter the DRC via Kinshasa.
+Visitors who wish to travel to any mining areas must first obtain government approval from the appropriate government agencies or ministries; a cumbersome and often time-consuming process.

 The United States Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of the DRC.